 In your Harness Account, go to Account Settings.

-Select Disable default Harness Secret Manager and then click Apply.
+Select Disable default Harness Secret Manager and then select Save.

 The built-in Secret Manager is no longer available in any of the following:

-You can, however, continue to access the secrets created using this Secret Manager before it is disabled.
+You can, however, continue to access the secrets created using this Secret Manager before it was disabled.

 If you create a new Organization or Project after disabling Harness Built-In Secret Manager, you'll need to either create a new Secret Manager or refer to the Secrets generated in the Account before disabling built-in Secret Manager.
 This also means that if you try to set up a new Secret Manager in any scope, the credentials for it must already be stored in the Account scope as secrets.